lukaCvitanovic/Obisdian/RaaS Cron Jobs Rework Implementation.md

 	- [x] Revert changes regarding high load payloads for crons
 		- This includes the unit tests

-## Post Relies Improvements
-- [ ] Make the crons log the current index of the entire instead of the number of the lest in queue
-	- [ ] Implement InfoCodes upgrade
-	- [ ] Make it so that on the entire number the cron name is visible in the logger context
-	- [x] Debounce was not working since it needed to be called
-		- Caused infinite loop of retries

 ## [Executions](https://globalization-partners.atlassian.net/wiki/spaces/GPB/pages/2779644220/Report+as+a+Service+-+update+Billed+to+Paid+status)
 ### lspBillUpdateStatus
 **Date Range** | **# Entries** | **Status**